 6.10.
 The responsibility for the production of a safe facility design shall lie with the operating organization.
 The operating organization may be supported by a facility designer; if so, the facility designer shall demonstrate that the established safety requirements can be met.
 A close liaison shall be maintained between the facility designer and the operating organization for achieving the safe design of the facility; however, the operating organization shall implement an internal safety review of the facility design, as independently as possible from the designer.
-The designer shall arrange for the orderly preparation, presentation and submission of design documents to the operating organization of the design may proceed concurrently with the development of the licensing documentation.
+The designer shall arrange for the orderly preparation, presentation and submission of design documents to the operating organization for its use in the preparation of the licensing documentation.
+The evolution of the design may proceed concurrently with the development of the licensing documentation.
 (For further details, see Annex III.)